Leo-Chu/OmniLoc/README.md

 # UniLoc — Training `main.py`

-This project introduces a new LocalizationTransformer  (with PyTorch Lightning) for indoor localization from Wi‑Fi features (CSI, RSSI, SNR, AP vectors).
-A first-time work for small-size foundation model based on measurements.
+This project presents a novel LocalizationTransformer, implemented with PyTorch Lightning, for indoor localization using Wi-Fi-derived features such as CSI, RSSI, SNR, and AP vectors.
+It represents an early effort toward developing a compact foundation model—comparable in scale to GPT-1—trained on real measurement data.

 ## Prerequisites